Italo Balbo: Governor of Libya

 On 7 November 1933, Balbo was appointed Governor-General of the Italian colony of Libya.
 Mussolini looked to the flamboyant Air Marshal to be the condottiero of Italian ambition and extend Italy's new horizons in Africa.
 Balbo's task was to assert Italy's rights in the indeterminate zones leading to Lake Chad from Tummo in the west and from Kufra in the east towards the Sudan.
 Balbo had already made a flying visit to Tibesti.
 By securing the "Tibesti-Borku strip" and the "Sarra Triangle", Italy would be in a good position to demand further territorial concessions in Africa from France and Britain.
 Mussolini even had his sights set on the former German colony of Kamerun.
 From 1922, the colony had become the League of Nations mandate territories of French Cameroun and British Cameroons.
 Mussolini pictured an Italian Cameroon and a territorial corridor connecting that territory to Libya.
 An Italian Cameroon would give Italy a port on the Atlantic Ocean, the mark of a world power.
 Ultimately, control of the Suez Canal and of Gibraltar would complete the picture.

 As of 1 January 1934, Tripolitania, Cyrenaica and Fezzan were merged to form the new colony and Balbo moved to Libya.
-At that stage, Balbo had apparently caused bad blood in the party, possibly because of jealousy and individualist behavior.
+At that stage, Balbo had apparently caused bad blood in the party, possibly because of jealousy and individualist behaviour.
 Being appointed Governor-General of Libya was an effective exile from politics in Rome where Mussolini considered him a threat, both for his fame and, more importantly, because of his close relationship with the possibly anti-fascist Crown Prince Umberto.
 Italian newspapers reportedly could not mention Balbo's name more than once a month.
 "Benito in Balboland," an article in 22 March 1937 issue of Time Magazine, played with the conflict between Mussolini and Balbo.
 Balbo was still well known in the United States for his visit to the Century of Progress exhibition.
 While Governor, Balbo ordered Jews who closed their businesses on the Sabbath to be whipped.
 Balbo commissioned the Marble Arch to mark the border between Tripolitania and Cyrenaica.
 It was unveiled on 16 March 1937.